 Anthony and his wife found themselves in a Catch-22 when he was diagnosed with Parkinson’s disease.
-They needed to move into an assisted living facility, but had no cash to pay for the transition.
-They did have one important asset, though: the house value.
+They needed to move into an assisted living facility but they had no cash to pay for the transition.
+They did have one important asset, though - their home’s value.

 Cash poor but asset rich

 The reality of being house rich cash poor really underscores the important difference between cash and assets.
 Both increase your overall monetary value but are different when it comes to long term net worth.

 Cash can be very fluid (you have probably heard of a cash “flow”) and is often referred to as liquid.

 Cash can generally be spent and accessed immediately.
 Most cash is kept in bank accounts, safety deposit boxes, or stored in safe places in the home.
 The bonus of having cash on hand is you always know its value.

 Assets such as a house or an investment account can be converted to cash, but are only worth what the market will bear at the time of sale.